Get started: Vault administrators

 - Follow the steps in the full-domain or partial-domain licensing article.

-You can grant privileges to employees who can use them to create retention rules, place litigation holds, or perform investigations.
+Grant privileges to employees who you want to create retention rules, place litigation holds, or perform investigations.
 This step is not mandatory for the initial setup of Vault.

 Now that Google Apps Vault is enabled and licenses have been assigned in the Admin console, sign in to Vault by doing the following: